 Beyond the associations listed in this article, there are many associations that serve sales professionals within specific geographic areas.
 While each of these associations functions differently, many are similar to a Chamber of Commerce.
 The most probable difference between these associations and a Chamber of Commerce is that associations are more focused on the sales industry while Chambers are more general in their focus.

-Learn About Sales Associations and Organizations
+Sales Associations and Organizations

 Beyond the network of friends, co-workers and businesses associates that you may have (and should!) there are many sales professionals who seek maximize their careers by joining sales-focused associations or organizations that provide training, guidance, and support beyond what a sales professional's employer provides.
 Choosing which association to join is largely a personal matter.
 The best thing you can do is to explore the top-rated associations and judge for yourself which one promises to deliver the greatest value to you.